sunshinejr/spm_utils/README.md

 # SPM utils

 Hey there!
 This is a repo with a bunch of utility scripts for SPM compiled to a ruby gem.
 I really like working with SPM nowadays, but I needed to automate some things that I could reuse both on my local computer and also on the CI - maybe you want to use them too!
-Please remember though, that all of this is mostly **work in progress** (it works on my computer&trade;)
-Fortunately, I accept PRs to fix anything you see that is wrong!
-I will be really grateful for that, actually.
+If you have an idea for a cool fixer/utility - don't hesitate to file and issue or make a PR!

 ## Before you use the script: